 Our Analysis and Test Results

-Ride Concepts is a relative newcomer to the mountain bike shoe market, and the Ride Concepts Hellion is not only the company's lightest weight shoe, but is made to "excel in wet and gnarly" conditions.
+Ride Concepts is a relative newcomer to the mountain bike shoe market, and the Ride Concepts Hellion is not only the company's lightest weight shoe but is made to "excel in wet and gnarly" conditions.
 While not as light as other similar shoes we tested, the Hellion fell into the middle of our pack for weight, but additional features such as a two-panel, anti-peel synthetic upper and gusseted tongue that resist dirt and moisture, make it a good choice for riding in less than ideal conditions.
-The DST6.0 outsole has some of the grippest rubber in our testing, and while it inspires confidence, it also makes micro-adjustments on the pedals a bit more difficult.
+The DST6.0 outsole has some of the better grip in our testing, inspiring confidence but also making adjustments on the pedals more difficult.
 Above the DST6.0 outsole is a midsole and footbed, which features D30 impact zones that work well to dissipate vibrations from the trail and reduce foot fatigue.

 The fit of the Hellion is a bit less bulky, and lower volume than traditional mountain bike shoes, which we feel helps with power transfer to the pedals.
-Overall, our testers were very impressed with the Hellion's performance in nearly every metric, earning it our Top Pick Award.
+Overall, we are impressed with the Hellion's performance, earning it our Top Pick Award.

-The Ride Concepts Hellion features Rubber Kinetics DST 6.0 High Grip Rubber outsole, which is some of the grippiest rubber we tested and features a hexagon pattern, providing ample space for pedal pins to embed themselves in the rubber.
+The Ride Concepts Hellion features Rubber Kinetics DST 6.0 High Grip Rubber outsole, which is fairly grippy and features a hexagon pattern, providing ample space for pedal pins to embed themselves in the rubber.

 Comfort and Protection

-The Hellion was comfortable after the initial break-in period.
-Early on, we had some issues with the shoe rubbing the widest part of our right foot, but after wearing the shoes four times or so, they stretched out and the rubbing went away.
+The Hellion has a break-in period and early on, we had some issues with the shoe rubbing the widest part of our right foot, but after wearing the shoes four times or so, they stretched out and the rubbing went away.

 The Hellion does not have a lot of volume or width, meaning it wraps your foot more than older and bulkier style mountain bike shoes.
 This decreased volume and width makes the shoe feel like more of an extension of the foot and aids in power transfer (more on this later).
 At the ankle, there is additional padding that helps to secure the ankle in place as well as protect it.
 During hike-a-bikes, we did not experience heel lift while wearing the Hellions.

 The uppers of the Hellion are a two-panel, anti-peel synthetic material and have a gusseted tongue that is stiff and resists impacts from trail debris while helping repel dirt and moisture.
 Rounding out the Hellion's protection is an insole with D30 impact protection at the heel and forefoot.
-Our testers find the D30 to mitigate trail impacts reasonably well but must say that other shoes performed slightly better.
+The D30 helps to mitigate trail impacts reasonably well, but we found that other shoes performed slightly better in this area.

 Rigidity and Power Transfer

-The Hellion is one of the stiffest shoes we tested, and our testers find it to have excellent power transfer.
-An ultra-stiff midsole and outsole paired with the shoes' low volume fit work to provide good power transfer and pedaling efficiency.
-However, the Hellion weighs a bit more than other shoes we tested (of similar stiffness), and we notice the extra weight make the Hellion's harder to spin the cranks with, especially on fast cross-country laps.
+The Hellion is one of the stiffest shoes we tested and has excellent power transfer.
+An ultra-stiff midsole and outsole paired with a low volume fit provide good power transfer and pedaling efficiency.
+However, the Hellion weighs a bit more than other shoes we tested (of similar stiffness), and we notice the extra weight makes the Hellion's harder to spin the cranks with, especially on fast cross-country laps.

-With such a stiff and rigid sole, it is difficult to feel the pedal underfoot, which depending on your preference, can be a positive or a negative.
-Our testers prefer a fairly stiff sole that transfers power well.
-In a side by side comparison, we found Hellion to have the best power transfer of the shoes we tested, earning it high marks.
+It is difficult to feel the pedal underfoot with such a stiff and rigid sole, which depending on your preference, can be a positive or a negative.
+In a side-by-side comparison, we found Hellion to have the best power transfer of the shoes we tested, earning it high marks.

 A common thread we found throughout our testing is that the more protection a shoe has, the less breathable it is in general.
-This holds true for the Hellion and similar shoes we tested.
+This holds true for the Hellion and similarly constructed shoes we tested.

-The two-panel, anti-peel upper has a lot of perforations and decent airflow but is less than ideal hot or humid conditions.
-The perforations at the shoes mid-foot help with ventilation, but we would like to see a bit more breathability.
-Our testers found our feet were sweating while riding, even with lightweight wicking socks, however this was on a 90-degree day.
+The two-panel, anti-peel upper has a lot of perforations and decent airflow but is less than ideal in hot and humid conditions.
+The perforations at the shoes mid-foot help with ventilation, but overall we would like to see a bit more breathability.
+On 90-degree days our feet were sweating while riding, even with lightweight wicking socks.

 After a few months of testing the Ride Concepts Hellion still look new, the uppers and outsole are free from scratches, knicks, or cuts.
 As advertised, they are built with durability in mind.
 However, we will say we are not particularly "hard" on our gear, and tend not to crash, and only wear our shoes while riding, not to and from the trailhead or out for post-ride beverages.

-The anti-abrasion texture on the toe and heel does a good job at resisting scratches as do the shoes two-panel synthetic upper.
-One thing we do like about the tongue of the Hellion is that it is gusseted, helping prevent debris from entering the shoe.
-Overall, our testers feel the Hellion is designed with durability in mind and should last the rider a few seasons.
+The anti-abrasion texture on the toe and heel does a good job at resisting scratches as do the shoes' two-panel synthetic upper.
+The tongue of the Hellion is gusseted, helping prevent debris from entering the shoe.
+Overall, the Hellion is designed with durability in mind and should last the rider a few seasons.